jpda/jpda.github.io/resume.md

 **Principal Program Manager, Identity Division** 4/2020 - current

 Developer advocacy - educating, explaining and assisting customers & developers using Microsoft identity platforms.
-Reaching new audiences through live streaming on Twitch (https://aka.ms/425show), internal advocacy to drive product enhancements for developers.
+Building a community of identity developers & enthusiasts via the [425 Show](https://aka.ms/425show), scaling that community through others within our division.
+Internal advocacy to convert feedback and customer experiences into product enhancements for developers.
 Strong end-to-end focus, especially with developers using Azure & Office.
-Compete analysis, coding-with customers for novel and strategic priorities.
+Industry competition analysis, developer experience analysis & building with customers for novel and strategic  priorities.

 **Cloud Solution Architect, US** 10/2017 - 4/2020